-- IFRS 17 "Insurance Contracts" (effective for annual periods beginning on or after 1 January 2021), - Amendments to IFRS 3 "Business Combinations" Definition of a Business (effective for business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after 1 January 2020 and to asset acquisitions that occur on or after the beginning of that period). - Amendments to IFRS 9 "Financial Instruments", IAS 39 "Financial Instruments: Recognition and Measurement" and IFRS 7 "Financial Instruments: Disclosures" Interest Rate Benchmark Reform (effective for annual periods beginning on or after 1 January 2020), - Amendments to IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" Sale or Contribution of Assets between an Investor and its Associate or Joint Venture and further amendments (effective date deferred indefinitely until the research project on the equity method has been concluded), - Amendments to IAS 1 "Presentation of Financial Statements" and IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" Definition of Material (effective for annual periods beginning on or after 1 January 2020), - Amendments to References to the Conceptual Framework in IFRS Standards (effective for annual periods beginning on or after 1 January 2020).
+- IFRS 17 "Insurance Contracts" including amendments to IFRS 17 (effective for annual periods beginning on or after 1 January 2023). - Amendments to IFRS 3 "Business Combinations" Conceptual Framework Reference to the amendments to IFRS 3 (effective for annual periods beginning on or after 1 January 2022). - Amendments to IFRS 4 "Insurance Contracts" Extension of the temporary exemption from the application of IFRS 9 (the expiry date of the temporary exemption from IFRS 9 has been extended to annual periods beginning on or after 1 January 2023). - Amendments to IFRS 9 "Financial Instruments", IAS 39 "Financial Instruments: Recognition and Measurement" and IFRS 7 "Financial Instruments: Disclosures", IFRS 4 "Insurance Contracts" and IFRS 16 "Leases" Interest Rate Standard Reform Phase 2 (effective for annual periods beginning on or after 1 January 2021) - Amendments to IFRS 10 "Consolidated Financial Statements" and IAS 28 Investments in Joint Ventures and Joint Ventures Sale or Contribution of Assets between an Investor and a Joint Venture or Joint Venture and other changes (date of entry in force is indefinitely postponed until the completion of the research project on the equity method). - Amendments to IAS 1 "Presentation of Financial Statements" Classification of current and long-term liabilities (effective for annual periods beginning on or after 1 January 2023). - Amendments to IAS 16 Property, Plant and Equipment Revenue before Intended Use (Effective for annual periods beginning on or after 1 January 2022). - Amendments to IAS 37 "Provisions, Contingent Liabilities and Contingent Assets" Variable Contracts Contract Performance Cost (effective for annual periods beginning on or after 1 January 2022).